Recipes

 Normandy-Style French Onion Soup

-Michel Roux’s secret?
-A glug of crisp, Norman cider.
+Chef Michel Roux’s secret?
+A glug of crisp, dry cider.

 1 hour 10 minutes

-This soul-warming onion soup came from the late, great French chef Michel Roux, who opened London’s Michelin starred Le Gavroche in 1967.
-His version took a Norman spin on the cheesy classic with a splash of dry cider.
-Add this and all of our French specialties to your repetoire.
+This soul-warming onion soup came from the late, great French chef Michel Roux, who opened London’s Michelin-starred Le Gavroche in 1967.
+His version took the cheesy classic for a Norman spin by incorporating a splash of dry cider.
+Add this and all of our French specialties to your repertoire.

 Ingredients